SmartFox289/Gilhari_AWS/README.md

 This repository demonstrates the use of the Gilhari microservice framework in simplifying transferring of JSON data to and from a relational database.
 In addition to showing the functionality using a local MySQL database, it also shows the same functionality using a cloud database on AWS.
 While we have used MySQL and AWS, Gilhari is compatible with various other RDBMS and cloud platforms.

+We have also shown how to deploy Gilhari on AWS.

 We have shown two scenerios to describe the use of Gilhari:

 ### **simpleExample:**